gguuss/gplus-ios-swift/README.md

 Demonstration of how to use a bridging header for Google+ Sign-In (iOS and Swift).

 There are two projects: one showing just Google+ Sign-in and the other showing how to use Google Play Games Services from Swift.
+The main difference between the two is that Google Play Games Services has additional callbacks and uses GPGManager wheras Google+ uses GPPSignin.

 Note that the samples require the Google+ and Google Play Games SDK is uncompressed into the appropriate folder.
 Get them from the [Google Play Games downloads page](https://developers.google.com/games/services/downloads/).

-## Quick Setup
+## Quick Setup (Basic Sample)
 1. Get a client ID from https://console.deveopers.google.com for Google+ or from https://play.google.com/apps/publish for Google Play Games.
 2. For the bundle ID, set it to `com.gclassy.swiftsignin`.